Dssix/IntruderGuard/frontend/README.md

 # IntruderGuard Frontend

-This is the frontend for the IntruderGuard application.
+This is the frontend for the IntruderGuard application, featuring a dynamic and modern dark-themed user interface for monitoring network security.

 ## Prerequisites